Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Complex-Riemannian metrics associated with cycles

 Regarding the last claim, we note that after possibly shrinking $S_t$ around $M$, the topological quotient of $S_t \times \mathbb{P}^1$ (or, in invariant formulation, the projectivization of the trivial vector bundle $\mathbb{P}(\tilde{\sS}|_{S_t})$) by the twistor foliation defined for example on \cite[p.~14]{MR4477203} is $M \times \mathbb{P}^1$.
 From data given to us by the complex-hyperk\"ahler metric, we obtain all the structures on $M \times \mathbb{P}^1$ that make it into a complex twistor space, which by the correspondence between complex-hyperk\"ahler manifolds and complex twistor spaces, see e.g.~\cite[Theorem~10.5.5]{Dun10}, is isomorphic to the complex twistor space we started with; the claim follows.
 The proof of \Cref{conformalStructures} is therefore complete. \end{proof}

-\begin{rema}[The complex-hyperk\"ahler metric is almost canonical] The proof of \Cref{conformalStructures} just given shows that the complex-hyperk\"ahler metric in the conformal class is canonical up to scaling by a single non-zero complex number. \end{rema}
+\begin{rema}[The complex-hyperk\"ahler metric is almost canonical] As the proof of \Cref{conformalStructures} shows, the complex-hyperk\"ahler metric in the conformal class emerging from the construction is canonical up to scaling by a single non-zero complex number. \end{rema}

+\begin{coro}[Answer to \Cref{geomques}] Let $[C] \in U$ correspond to a small deformation of a twistor cycle.
+Then, the fibers of the marked embedded family $\cT_{[C]}=(T_{[C]}\to C)$ of K3 surfaces share a common complex-hyperk\"ahler metric. \end{coro} \begin{proof} Let $C$ be a small deformation of the twistor cycle $C_0\subset \Omega$.
+I.e., setting $t= [C]$ and $t_0 = {[C_0]}$, in the notation of the second paragraph of the proof of \Cref{conformalStructures} above, assume $t \in U_{t_0}$.
+As explained in \emph{loc.~cit.} (and also in \Cref{relative_cycle_space_is_trivial}) we know that the fiber $S_{t}$ of $p$ over $t \in U$ is a complexification of $M$; more precisely, composing the natural totally real embedding of $M$ into $S_{t_0}$ with the inverse of the local trivialization of $S$ near $t_0$, we obtain a totally real embedding of $M$ into $S_{t}$.
+Restricting the complex-hyperk\"ahler metric on $S_{t}$ obtained in \Cref{conformalStructures} to $M$ yields the desired complex-hyperk\"ahler metric on $M$. \end{proof} As by \Cref{univfamily} any small deformation of any twistor family occurs as a fiber of $\cT_U$, \Cref{cor:commonHKmetric} applies to any such family and thus provided an answer to \Cref{geomques}.